Agnidahaya

 Agnidahaya (Fire and Water; අග්නිදාහය) is a 2002 Sri Lankan Sinhala film directed and produced by Jayantha Chandrasiri for Soyanno Films.
-It stars Jackson Anthony and Yashoda Wimaladharma in lead roles along with Kamal Addararachchi and Sanath Gunathilake.
+It stars Jackson Anthony and Yashoda Wimaladharma in lead roles along with Kamal Addararachchi and Sanath Gunathilake Mike Fernando.
 Music composed by Premasiri Khemadasa.
 It is the 996th Sri Lankan film in the Sinhala cinema.

 The film won seven golden awards and four silver awards at the Signis International Film Festival 2003.